4dn-dcic/fish_omics_format/docs/source/core.rst

 In this table the reported ``X``, ``Y``, ``Z`` coordinates are assumed to result from post-processing and quality control procedures and therefore correspond to the final localization of the DNA target under study.

 .. tip:: The 4DN Data Portal only accepts GRCh38 for human and GRCm38 for mouse.
+Genome build.
+For other species follow these `instructions. <https://data.4dnucleome.org/search/?type=Organism>`_ In case the genome under study contains an iNSERTION or a DELETION follow the instructions below.

 At a minimum the Table has to have 8 columns in the following order:
 **Spot_ID**, **Trace_ID**, **X**, **Y**, **Z**, **Chrom**, **Chrom_Start**,